Contributor: Carolina Bibbo, MD

 Birth between 34 and 37 weeks is considered “late prematurity,” with risks related mainly to breathing independently, feeding, and regulating blood sugar and body temperature.
 These issues are generally not life-threatening or long-lasting, but often require admission to a neonatal intensive care unit (NICU) or special care nursery (SCN).
 Babies born before 34 weeks may need breathing assistance and several weeks of NICU care, as they grow and develop the ability to eat by mouth, breathe and stay warm on their own.
 Birth prior to 28 weeks, carries greater potential risks, including long-term lung-disease, infection associated with an immature immune system and higher rate of long-term neurological complications including cerebral palsy.

-The Brigham’s clinic for women expecting multiples, run by Dr. Bibbo and Julian N. Robinson, MD, brings together leaders in fetal diagnosis and pediatric specialists who offer expertise in assessing and managing the risks associated with multiples.
-This supportive clinic also coordinates the extra prenatal visits and ultrasounds that may be recommended.
-Because women expecting twins and triplets find it challenging to keep up with the nutritional demands, each patient at the Brigham’s multiples clinic has access to a nutritionist for guidance on how to get enough protein and other nutrients.
+The Brigham’s Center for Multiples brings together leaders in fetal diagnosis and pediatric specialists who offer expertise in assessing and managing the risks associated with multiples.
+This supportive Center also coordinates the extra prenatal visits and ultrasounds that may be recommended.
+Because women expecting twins and triplets find it challenging to keep up with the nutritional demands, each patient at the Center for Multiples has access to a nutritionist for guidance on how to get enough protein and other nutrients.

 Due to risk of early labor and birth, Dr. Bibbo recommends choosing an obstetrician who is experienced in multiple births and delivers at a hospital with a Level 3 NICU.